Security and data protection

 You are not required to register in order to participate in Koelnmesse events.
 You can of course also purchase an anonymous ticket at the box office counters on site.

-Without registration, we are unfortunately unable to provide you with services such as online advance ticket sales or simplified repeat ticket sales, matchmaking, travel services or other services.
+Without registration, we are unfortunately unable to provide you with services such as online advance ticket sales or simplified repeat ticket sales, networking, travel services or other services.

 In detail, we process your personal data for the following purposes: